-I don’t think I have an overall favourite subject – variety is the spice of life!
-I’ve found if I do too much detail work I’ll start to miss drawing, and if I do too many birds I’ll miss my plants.
+I don’t think I have an overall favorite subject – variety is the spice of life!
+I’ve found if I do too much detailed work I’ll start to miss drawing, and if I do too many birds I’ll miss my plants.
 I am having a real butterfly and beetle spree at the moment – I love how luminous their wings are and it’s amazing how much variety there is in their wing patterns.

-As someone who has had many places throughout the world as her ‘studio,’ do you have a favorite
+As someone who has had many places throughout the world as her ‘studio,’ do you have a favorite?

 As long as I’ve got my tools with me, and I have a good surface to lean on and plenty of natural light I don’t mind where I am!
 One of the best things about painting is you can do it from almost anywhere.
-My favourite painting spot was probably in Kenya though – sitting outside the tent, hearing lions in the distance.
+My favorite painting spot was probably in Kenya though – sitting outside the tent, hearing lions in the distance.
 Bliss.

-Out of all the projects you’ve worked on, is there a project in particular that has meant the most to you as an artist?
+Out of all the projects you’ve worked on, is there a project, in particular, that has meant the most to you as an artist?